-In determining the amount of annual cash bonus payments under the 2019 Cash Bonus Plan, the compensation committee considered an evaluation of each executive officer's individual performance for the year.
+In determining the amount of annual cash bonus payments under the 2020 Cash Bonus Plan, the compensation committee considered an evaluation of each executive officer's individual performance for the year.
 Generally, this evaluation involved, in the case of our chief executive officer, an evaluation of his performance by the compensation committee and, in the case of our other executive officers, an evaluation by our chief executive officer.
 These evaluations were based on a review of the various individual performance goals established for our executive officers as part of our annual performance evaluation process.
 For our executive officers other than our chief executive officer, these goals were established, after consultation with each executive officer.
 These performance goals were not intended to be formulaic, but rather to serve as the framework upon which our chief executive officer could evaluate the executive officer's overall performance.
 Such performance goals were established with reference to each individual executive officer's position or function within the company and included operational metrics that could reflect corporate or departmental goals or could include specific operational goals with respect to their area of responsibility.

-2019 Annual Cash Bonus Decisions
+2020 Annual Cash Bonus Decisions

-In February 2020, the compensation committee, based on its evaluation, as well as the recommendation of our chief executive officer, determined the size of the bonus pool based on our performance during 2019 and determined the cash bonus payments for our executive officers, including our named executive officers, pursuant to the 2019 Cash Bonus Plan.
-The compensation committee reviewed our actual net revenue performance for 2019 and determined that we had achieved net revenue of \$1,661 million, which was 99.5% of our net revenue target for the year.
-This resulted in the bonus pool being funded at 100% with respect to the corporate performance measure.
+In March 2021, the compensation committee, based on its evaluation, as well as the recommendation of our chief executive officer, determined the size of the bonus pool based on our performance during 2020 and determined the cash bonus payments for our executive officers, including our named executive officers, pursuant to the 2020 Cash Bonus Plan.
+The compensation committee reviewed our actual annual revenue performance for 2020 and determined that we had achieved annual revenue of \$1,915 million, which was approximately 100% of our annual revenue target for the year.
+In addition, the compensation committee determined that we had achieved non-GAAP operating margin of 21.4% compared to our target of 17.8% for the year.
+Management subsequently reviewed our actual annual revenue and non-GAAP operating margin performance and determined that a portion of our results were driven by cost savings related to the COVID-19 pandemic such as reduced office costs and reduced travel expenses.
+As a result, management recommended that the compensation committee exercise its discretion to cap the bonus funding percentage for the corporate performance measure at 115% of target to account for the cost savings driven by the COVID-19 pandemic.
+The compensation committee approved management's proposal, resulting in a bonus funding percentage of 115% with respect to the corporate performance measure.

 Our chief executive officer evaluated the achievement of each executive officer against his or her individual performance objectives and formulated a recommendation for each such executive officer's annual cash bonus payment for consideration by the compensation committee.
 These recommendations were based on our chief executive officer's subjective assessment of each individual's contributions against the personal performance objectives during the year.
-In the case of our chief executive officer, the compensation committee evaluated our financial and operational performance for 2019 and formulated a recommended annual cash bonus payment for him.
+In the case of our chief executive officer, the compensation committee evaluated our financial and operational performance for 2020 and formulated a recommended annual cash bonus payment for him.

-Based on these evaluations, the compensation committee approved the following annual cash bonus payments for our named executive officers for 2019:
+Based on these evaluations, the compensation committee approved the annual cash bonus payments for our named executive officers for 2020 in the table below.
+Since stock-based compensation expense did not exceed \$281 million for the 2020 fiscal year, there was no reduction to the annual cash bonus payments.